parkjinman98/Manual/src/body.md

 @<img:media/mobilint_calibration_gui.jpg;0.75; Mobilint® Calibration GUI>

 ## Compiling ONNX Models
-ONNX model is recommended to use for compiling the trained model.
+ONNX is a recommended framework to be used for compiling the trained model.
 With simple code, the ONNX model can be directly parsed to obtain Mobilint IR.  example code is shown below.
 The following code assumes that the calibration dataset and the model are prepared in the directory `/workspace/calibration/resnet50` and `/workspace/resnet50.onnx`, respectively.

 ```python
 """ Compile ONNX model"""